Yasinrabiee/Mini-Php-artisan/README.md

 # Mini PHP artisan
-In [this repository](https://github.com/Yasinrabiee/Mvc-Without-Laravel) you knew that how we can create a mvc project without laravel, symfony and...
+In [this repository](https://github.com/Yasinrabiee/Mvc-Without-Laravel) you learned that how we can create an mvc project without laravel, symfony and...

-Now you can have a mini php artisan (like laravel) with useful commands.
+Now, you can have a mini php artisan (like laravel) with useful commands.

 ## Manual
 * Controller